Normal Forgetfulness Versus Concerning Cognitive Decline

 First published in the Jan.
-15 print issue of the Glendale News Press.
+15 print issue of the Burbank Leader.

 Content provided by Sage Glendale Senior Living